 General Data Protection Regulation Policy

-The Garforth Brass GDPR Policy will be published on the Garforth Brass Website and all information will be deemed to cover both the Main Band and Training Band.
+The Garforth Brass Organisation’s GDPR Policy will be published on the its website and all information will be deemed to cover both the contesting band (known as Garforth Brass), concert band (known as Garforth Jubilee Band) and training Band.

 Personal Data – Definition and Use

-Personal Data means data that is subject to GDPR, and includes information used for the purpose of allowing members of Garforth Brass to contact other members.
-A full list of Personal Data currently held by Garforth Brass is as follows:
+Personal data means data that is subject to GDPR, and includes information used for the purpose of allowing members of The Garforth Brass Organisation to contact other members.
+A full list of personal data currently held by Garforth Brass is as follows:

 - Name(s) of member